-→ Data integration
+Data integration

-- Data analysis mechanisms are integrated on the application architecture, thus, results can be retrieved from the Wirecloud GE. - Bring together data from different devices (2x smartwatches -one on each arm- and 1 smartphone) into a single packet of data to be uploaded to FIWARE's cloud. - → Wearable devices integration - Creation of the project's proof of concept in order to practically test the flexibility of the data-model, over wearable sensing devices such as smartwatch. - Test the proposed data-model to be used on smart watches in the rehabilitation scenario.
+- Data analysis mechanisms are integrated on the application architecture; thus, results can be retrieved from respective dashboard. - Bring together data from different devices (2x smartwatches -one on each arm- and 1 smartphone) into a single packet of data to be uploaded to FIWARE's cloud.

+→ Wearable devices integration